 2. Pedometer Increasingly popular with kids big and little, pedometers offer a tangible way to track physical activity and a bit of tech appeal for an electronics-crazed generation.
 Kids can compete with themselves to meet a daily minimum number of steps or to achieve a personal best.
 Or they can challenge schoolmates to a little friendly battle of the feet.

 3. Sunhat and sunscreen Of course staying protected from UV rays is part of being safe outside.
 It’s a good idea for kids to carry their own sunscreen to reapply part-way through the day.
 (We can probably safely swap the sunhat for a toque before too long if the current trend is any indication.)

 4. Helmet I don’t know about your kids, but even if mine aren’t on their own scooters or skateboards, chances are good they’ll be playing with someone’s set of wheels at one point throughout the day.
-Attach a bike helmet to the side of her backpack either for active transportation on a scooter or bike, or for practising ollies and kick flips after school.
+Attach a bike helmet to the side of his backpack either for active transportation on a scooter or boys bike, or for practicing ollies and kickflips after school.

 5. Jacket Don’t let a little rain or some cooler temps become tidy excuses for sitting around inside.
 Perhaps it’s the West Coaster in me, but when it rains I tell my kids, “We’re not made of snow!”
 After all, there’s no such thing as bad weather-just bad clothes.

 6. Mobile phone.
 This one I’m not so sure about, but likely because my kids are still a bit young for phones and our circumstances don’t really necessitate either of them having one yet.
 That said, a mobile phone can make a huge difference to the level of independence a child has to walk home from school or go to a playground with friends, mostly because of what it does for the comfort level of both parents and kids.